tallakt/object_as/README.md

 ## Deprecation warning

-As of Ruby version 2.5, the method `Kernel::yield_self` is included in the standard Ruby library and should be preferred to `Object::as`.
+As of Ruby version 2.5, the method `Object::yield_self` is included in the standard Ruby library and should be preferred to `Object::as`.

 ## Installation